VSTOPIA/JS-Live-API/index.md

 Towards the end of 2024, Max started a transition from a very old and slow JavaScript engine to a fast and modern one.
 This is great news, but it will take time to transition.

-Through February 2025, Live comes bundled with Max 8 and the old original `js` object.
-Max 9 released a few months ago and comes with the new JavaScript engine in a new `v8` object.
+Through February 2025, Live comes bundled with Max 8 and the old original <code class="max-object">js</code> object.
+Max 9 released a few months ago and comes with the new JavaScript engine in a new <code class="max9-object">v8</code> object.
 People who own Max 9 as a standalone application can configure Live to use it for Max for Live.
 At some point, Live will be bundled with Max 9.

 Update: Live 12.2 with Max 9 launched in June 2025.
-If you have Live 12.2 or higher, check out the new versions of these tutorials for Max 9's new `v8` object.
+If you have Live 12.2 or higher, check out the new versions of these tutorials for Max 9's new <code class="max9-object">v8</code> object.

-For now, these tutorials remain focused on the old `js` object.
+For now, these tutorials remain focused on the old <code class="max-object">js</code> object.
 This means most "modern" JavaScript features cannot be used.
-If you are using `v8`, all of the code here should work; `v8` is intended to be backward compatible.
-The `v8` tutorials will show better/simpler ways to do things with modern JavaScript syntax and features.
+If you are using <code class="max9-object">v8</code>, all of the code here should work; <code class="max9-object">v8</code> is intended to be backward compatible.
+The <code class="max9-object">v8</code> tutorials will show better/simpler ways to do things with modern JavaScript syntax and features.

-### Max 8 and the Original `js` Object
+### Max 8 and the Original <code class="max-object">js</code> Object

 The JavaScript engine in Max 8 is ES5‑only.
 Notably, you cannot use `let` or `const` (use `var`).
 You can transpile modern JavaScript with Babel or TypeScript into a single ES5 `.js` file for use in the Max for Live device.

-### Max 9 and the New `v8` Object
+### Max 9 and the New <code class="max9-object">v8</code> Object

 Max 9 introduced `v8` (and `v8.codebox`) based on the V8 engine powering Node.js and Chrome.
 It brings modern syntax support and performance improvements.
 Everyone using Live 12.2+ can now use `v8` in Max for Live devices.